-This Code is intended to provide guidance for WIESA members in the ethical conduct of business.
-WIESA expects its Members to meet or exceed the guidelines set forth in this Code.
+This Code is intended to provide guidance for WISA members in the ethical conduct of business.
+WISA expects its Members to meet or exceed the guidelines set forth in this Code.
 Members are encouraged to implement policies and procedures that provide the highest standards of quality and consumer protections.
 In addition, if there is a conflict between this Code and any state, federal, and/or local rule or regulation, the controlling rule or regulation supersedes this Code.
 Members should interpret this Code as broadly as possible to protect all impacted groups to the greatest extent possible.

-In providing products and services for consumers, conduct of the WIESA member impacts (1) potential and existing customers; (2) public emergency response agencies; (3) their employees and other paid Representative (as defined herein); and (4) the general public.
+In providing products and services for consumers, conduct of the WISA member impacts (1) potential and existing customers; (2) public emergency response agencies; (3) their employees and other paid Representative (as defined herein); and (4) the general public.
 Members are required to comply with all applicable federal, state, and local laws and regulations, including licensing requirements.
-In addition, WIESA members will take all appropriate steps to adhere to the following principles as they apply to each of these impacted groups.
+In addition, WISA members will take all appropriate steps to adhere to the following principles as they apply to each of these impacted groups.

 Potential and Existing Customers